LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Camera/CustomizeCameraExperience.md

 ## Overview

-With CameraView, you can use following modifiers to select camera, adjust capture pipelines and more.
+With Camera, you can use following modifiers to select camera, adjust capture pipelines and more.

 ### Select Appropriate Devices

-By default, CameraView automatically uses virtual composed device, namely all cameras in the specific position.
+By default, Camera automatically uses virtual composed device, namely all cameras in the specific position.

 - For iPhone SE, uses `.builtInWideAngleCamera` by default.
 - For iPhone Xs series and iPhone Xr, uses `.builtInDualCamera` by default.